tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </from>
 <james {% include timecode %}>

-Hell, <mark x>when the waiter approaches Sherlock, he assumes John is his date!</mark>
+Hell, <mark>when the waiter approaches Sherlock, he assumes John is his date!</mark>

 </james>
 <from span="4" {% include citation for=page.cite.plagiarized.aretheygay_sherlock at="(4:12)" %}>

-Let's also think about the beginning of the restaurant scene. <mark x>When Angelo first brought John and Sherlock their food, he assumes that John is his date.</mark>
+Let's also think about the beginning of the restaurant scene. <mark>When Angelo first brought John and Sherlock their food, he assumes that John is his date.</mark>

 > Waiter: "Sherlock.
 Anything on the menu, whatever you want: free.
 On the house for you, and for your date."
 >